Clive Betts

-Clive James Charles Betts (born 13 January 1950) is a British Labour Party politician and former economist.
-He has served as the Member of Parliament (MP) for Sheffield South East since 2010 having previously represented the constituency of Sheffield Attercliffe from 1992 to 2010.
+Clive James Charles Betts (born 13 January 1950) is a British Labour Party politician and former economist who has served as the Member of Parliament (MP) for Sheffield South East, previously Sheffield Attercliffe since 1992.

-Early life
+Early life and pre-parliamentary career

-Betts was born on 13 January 1950 in Sheffield.
-He was state educated at the Longley School in Sheffield, King Edward VII School, Sheffield and Pembroke College, Cambridge, where he received a BA in Economics and Politics.
+Clive Betts was born on 13 January 1950 in a council prefab in Dore, Sheffield.
+He was state educated at the Longley School in Sheffield, King Edward VII School, Sheffield, before studying at Pembroke College, Cambridge, where he received a BA in Economics and Politics.

 He joined the Labour Party in 1969 and joined the Trades Union Congress in 1971 as an economist.
 In 1973, he was appointed as an economist with Derbyshire County Council, and moved to the South Yorkshire County Council in 1974 where he was an economist until 1986.
 In 1986, he was appointed as an economist with Rotherham Borough Council.

-Sheffield City Council
+At the October 1974 general election, Betts stood as the Labour candidate in Sheffield Hallam, coming second with 29% of the vote behind the incumbent Conservative MP John Osborn.

+Betts stood in Louth at the 1979 general election, coming third with 21.5% of the vote behind the incumbent Conservative MP Michael Brotherton and the Liberal candidate.

+Local government career

-Betts stood unsuccessfully as the Labour Party candidate in the Burngreave Ward in the 1975 city council election.
+Betts stood unsuccessfully as the Labour Party candidate in Sheffield's Burngreave ward in the 1975 city council election.
 He was subsequently elected in the Firth Park ward in the 1976 city council election and re-elected in 1980, 1984 and 1988.

 As a Sheffield City councillor, he was chair of the Housing Committee for six years, deputy leader and chair of the Finance Committee for one year and the chief whip of the Labour Group for three years.
 He was also formerly the group secretary.

 Betts became deputy leader of Sheffield City Council under David Blunkett in 1986.
 He succeeded Blunkett as leader in 1987 following the latter's election as MP for Sheffield Brightside.
 As leader of the council, Betts presided over the council's controversial decision to fund the 1991 World Student Games.

 Parliamentary career

-In October 1974, he unsuccessfully stood for election to the House of Commons as the Labour Party candidate in the safe Conservative seat of Sheffield Hallam, being defeated by the incumbent John Osborn.
-At the subsequent general election, he unsuccessfully fought the safe Conservative seat of Louth, being defeated by the incumbent Michael Brotherton.

-He was selected to contest the safe Labour seat of Sheffield Attercliffe following the retirement of the veteran Labour MP Patrick Duffy.
-At the 1992 general election, Betts was elected with a large majority, and made his maiden speech on 6 May 1992, the day of the Queen's Speech, being the first new member to do so.

-Government career

-Betts was made an opposition whip under Tony Blair in 1996, and after the 1997 general election, he entered the government as an assistant whip.
-He was promoted in 1998 to full whip, with the title of Lord Commissioner to the Treasury, but was dropped from the government after the 2001 general election.